 Determining the Value of the Marital Property

-When the court decides which property is marital, they assign each item a monetary value.
+When the court decides which property is marital, it assigns each item a monetary value.
 A property valuation helps a judge distribute the property equitably in the divorce.

 How Does Property Get Divided in Kentucky?